Isaaciwd/Cloud-Regime-Cookbook/README.md

 ## Structure

-(State one or more sections that will comprise the notebook.
-E.g., _This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."_ Then, describe each section below.)
+This cookbook is broken up into 4 main sections - Introduction, Choosing a Value of k, Testing Cluster Robustness / Repeatability of Results, and Mapping and Analyzing Cloud Regimes

 ### Introduction